Ehesp/foobar/docs/messaging/reference/Messaging.md

 This `messaging` module deals with pure data-only messages only.
 If you're interested in sending and receiving notifications, please take a look at the [ref notifications.Notifications] module.

 !> On iOS, your app first needs to have [ref Messaging#requestPermission] in order to receive Cloud Messages.
-After granted the permission, calling [ref messaging.IOSMessaging#registerForRemoteNotifications] will sync your app's apns token with firebase on demand.

 ## Properties